-☐ DO NOT relea ase student contact information to Military Recruiters.
+DO NOT release student contact information to Military Recruiters.

-☐ DO NOT relea Recruiters. ase student contact information to College or University
+DO NOT release student contact information to College or University Recruiters.

-Student's Name:
+Student's Nar ne:

-Student ID Number: House/Advisory:
+Student II) Nı umber: House/Advisory:

-Signature of Parent/Guardian :
+Signature of F Parent/Guardian:

-Date Signed:
+Date Sign ed:

-Students have the right to request that their contact information not be released to
+ave the right to request that their contact information not be released to rent(s)/Guardian(s) can override a student's decision by notifying the scho